LinqUp-ng/documentation/docs/subscription-dashboard-api-guide.md

 > This is a critical concept unique to Google's API.

-- **Publishing API** uses an **"edits" / transactional model** — you bundle changes into a draft edit, then commit them all at once.
+- **Publishing API** uses an **"edits" / transactional model**, you bundle changes into a draft edit, then commit them all at once.
 Changes don't take effect until committed.
-- **Subscriptions & In-App Purchases API** takes **immediate effect** — no edits model needed.
+- **Subscriptions & In-App Purchases API** takes **immediate effect**, no edits model needed.

 ---